ExtraCrafTX/ToggleWalk/README.md

-# AutoWalk for minecraft
+# ToggleWalk for minecraft
-Adds a keybind to allow you to automatically walk in Minecraft!
+Makes it so that pressing the walk and sneak buttons toggles them instead!